Chemical castration: North Macedonia

 In October and November 2013, North Macedonia authorities were working on developing a legal framework and standard procedure for implementation of chemical castration that would be used for convicted child molesters.
 The castration is intended to be voluntarily, where as for the child molesters that repeat the criminal act it should be mandatory.

 Poland

 On September 25, 2009, Poland legislated forcible chemical castration of child molesters.
 This law came into effect on June 9, 2010; therefore in Poland "anyone guilty of raping a child under the age of 15 can now be forced to submit to chemical and psychological therapy to reduce sex drive at the end of a prison term".

 Portugal

 In 2008, an experimental intervention program was launched in three Portuguese prisons: Carregueira (Belas, Sintra), Paços de Ferreira and Funchal.
 The program developers note the voluntary nature of the program a crucial factor in its success.
 They initially planned to cover ten inmates per prison, contemplating a possible enlargement to other prisons in the future.
 The program also included a rehabilitation component.

+In 2021, the right-wing populist Chega party pushed for a chemical castration bill in parliament.